jackokaiser/vanlab/content/blogs/the-doors.md

 ---
-title: Isolating and cladding the doors
+title: Insulating and cladding the doors
 date: 2020-11-19
 cover: /assets/doors/combined_doors.jpg
 ---

 The van has two doors to access the future living area: a sliding door on the side, and a two half doors rotating on the back.
-We completed the isolation and cladding for the sliding door in mid-September, and the back doors in late November.
+We completed the insulation and cladding for the sliding door in mid-September, and the back doors in late November.
 In between I started tracking time - so I can state that for the back doors it took us 22 hours of work.

 <div class="row-image">